Jayachandra

-Jaya-chandra (IAST: Jayacandra, r. c.
-1170–1194 CE) was a king from the Gahadavala dynasty of northern India.
+Jaya-chandra (IAST: Jayacandra; died 1194) was a king from the Gahadavala dynasty of northern India from 21 June 1170 until his death in 1194.
 He is also known as Jayachchandra (IAST: Jayaccandra) in inscriptions, and Jaichand in vernacular legends.
 He ruled the Antarvedi country in the Gangetic plains, including the important cities of Kannauj and Varanasi.
 His territory included much of the present-day eastern Uttar Pradesh and some parts of western Bihar.
-The last powerful king of his dynasty, he was defeated and killed in 1194 CE, in a battle near Yamuna against a Ghurid army led by Muhammad of Ghor.
+The last powerful king of his dynasty, he was defeated and killed in 1194 CE, in a battle near Yamuna against a Ghurid army led by Qutb ud-Din Aibak.

 A fictional account of Jayachandra (as Jaichand) occurs in a legendary text Prithviraj Raso.
 The epic poem was likely written centuries after his death.
 According to this account, he was a rival of another Indian king, Prithviraj Chauhan.
 His daughter Samyukta eloped with Prithviraj against his wishes, and he allied with the foreign non-Hindu Ghurids to ensure Prithviraj's downfall.
 The name "Jaichand" became synonymous with the word "traitor" in folklore of northern India because of this legend.

 Early life

 Jayachandra was a son of the Gahadavala king Vijayachandra.
-According to a Kamauli inscription, he was crowned king on 21 June 1170 CE.
+According to a Kamauli inscription, he was crowned king on 21 June 1170.
 Jayachandra inherited his grandfather Govindachandra's royal titles: Ashva-pati Nara-pati Gaja-pati Rajatrayadhipati ("leader of three forces: the cavalry, the infantry and the elephant corps") and Vividha-vidya-vichara-vachaspati ("patron of different branches of learning").